This post includes my absolute favorite engineering toys for kids! Enjoy!

 - Select one idea and create a final series of at least two sketches showing the front, side, and three-quarter view of the concept car.

 - Create a clay prototype of the vehicle.

 - Present their idea sketches and prototype.

-The BEST Engineering Toys for Kids
+The BEST Engineering Kits for Kids

 This stem kit is a great starter for learning about electrical engineering.
 My ten-year-old son still cannot get enough of this snap circuits set and I bought it five years ago!

 We recently discover this engineering toy and I am happy we did!
 My sons cannot stop tinkering with it.
 A perfect way to introduce electrical and mechanical engineering to kids.

 You cannot go wrong with any Lego purchase in my opinion!
 Klutz puts together amazing books packed full of learning and this chain reactions STEM kit is no exception!
 A great supplement to teaching kids about simple machines, check out these engineering toys for kids.

 Building Toys for Kids

 You can do so much with this straw construction set!
 Watch & observe as kids build structures from their imagination such as bridges and buildings.